mythril-forge/homebrew-classes/docs/homebrew/druid.md

 	- As long as the excess damage doesn't reduce your normal form to 0 hit points, you aren't knocked unconscious.
 - Your ability to speak or take any action that requires hands is limited to the capabilities of your beast form.
 - The above rule extends to taking certain actions or using certain features, including...
-	- casting spells that require a somatic component
-	- casting spells that require a verbal component
+	- casting spells that require a verbal or somatic component
 	- utilizing features from your class, race, or another source
-- Transforming doesn't break your concentration on a spell you've already cast.
+- Transforming doesn't break your concentration on a spell that you've already cast.
 - Your beast form doesn't prevent you from taking actions that are a part of spell that you've already cast.
 - You choose whether your equipment falls to the ground in your space, merges into your new form, or is worn by it.
-	- Worn equipment functions as normal. but the DM decides whether it is practical for the new form to wear a piece of equipment, based on the creature's shape and size.
-Your equipment doesn't change size or shape to match the new form, and any equipment that the new form can't wear must either fall to the ground or merge with it.
-Equipment that merges with the form has no effect until you leave the form.
+	- The DM decides whether it is practical for the new form to wear a piece of equipment.
+	- Worn equipment doesn't change size or shape to match the new form.
+	- Any equipment that the new form can't wear must either fall to the ground or merge with it.
+	- Equipment that merges with the form has no effect until you leave the form.
+	- Worn equipment functions as normal.